-53. Powers of the commission.
+53. Powers of the Commission

-(1) In the performance of its functions, the commission shall have the powers of a court-

-- (a) to issue summons or other orders requiring the attendance of any person before the commission and the production of any document or record relevant to any investigation by the commission; - (b) to question any person in respect of any subject matter under investigation before the commission; - (c) to require any person to disclose any information within his or her knowledge relevant to any investigation by the commission; and - (d) to commit persons for contempt of its orders.

-(2) The commission may, if satisfied that there has been an infringement of a human right or freedom, order-

-- (a) the release of a detained or restricted person;

-- (b) payment of compensation; or

-- (c) any other legal remedy or redress.

-(3) A person or authority dissatisfied with an order made by the commission under clause (2) of this article has a right to appeal to the High Court.

-- (4) The commission shall not investigate- - (a) any matter which is pending before a court or judicial tribunal;

-- (b) a matter involving the relations or dealings between the Government and the Government of any foreign State or international organisation; or - (c) a matter relating to the exercise of the prerogative of mercy.
+- 1. In the performance of its functions, the Commission shall have the powers of a court - a. to issue summons or other orders requiring the attendance of any person before the Commission and the production of any document or record relevant to any investigation by the Commission; - b. to question any person in respect of any subject matter under investigation before the Commission; - c. to require any person to disclose any information within his or her knowledge relevant to any investigation by the Commission; and - d. to commit persons for contempt of its orders. - 2.
+The Commission may, if satisfied that there has been an infringement of a human right or freedom, order - a. the release of a detained or restricted person; - b. payment of compensation; or - c. any other legal remedy or redress. - 3.
+A person or authority dissatisfied with an order made by the Commission under clause (2) of this article, has a right to appeal to the High Court. - 4.
+The Commission shall not investigate - a. any matter which is pending before a court or judicial tribunal; or - International organizations - b. a matter involving the relations or dealings between the Government and the Government of any foreign State or international organisation; or - c. a matter relating to the exercise of the prerogative of mercy.

-54. Independence of the commission.
+54. Independence of the Commission

-Subject to this Constitution, the commission shall be independent and shall not, in the performance of its duties, be subject to the direction or control of any person or authority.
+Subject to this Constitution, the Commission shall be independent and shall not, in the performance of its duties, be subject to the direction or control of any person or authority.

-55. Expenses of the commission.
+55. Expenses of Commission

-(1) The commission shall be self-accounting and all the administrative expenses of the commission, including salaries, allowances and pensions payable to persons serving with the commission, shall be charged on the Consolidated Fund.

-(2) The chairperson and other members of the commission shall be paid such salaries and allowances as Parliament may prescribe.
+- 1. The Commission shall be self-accounting and all the administrative expenses of the Commission including salary, allowances and pensions payable to persons serving with the Commission shall be charged on the Consolidated Fund. - 2.
+The Chairperson and other members of the Commission shall be paid such salaries and allowances as Parliament may prescribe.

-56. Removal of commissioners.
+56. Removal of Commissioners

-The provisions of this Constitution relating to the removal of a judge of the High Court from office shall, with the necessary modifications, apply to the removal from office of a member of the commission.
+The provisions of this Constitution relating to the removal of a Judge of the High Court from office shall, with the necessary modifications, apply to the removal from office of a member of the Commission.

-57. Staff of the commission.
+57. Staff of Commission

-The appointment of the officers and other employees of the commission shall be made by the commission in consultation with the Public Service Commission.
+The appointment of the officers and other employees of the Commission shall be made by the Commission in consultation with the Public Service Commission.

-58. Parliament to make laws regarding functions of the commission.
+58. Parliament to make laws regarding functions of Commission